Provisioning a Secret to Your K8s Cluster

 Troubleshooting

 When you are working with a GKE cluster, make sure that port 8443 is opened in your firewall rules, This port is needed by the Akeyless Secret Injection mutating webhook.
-Update your firewall rule as follow:
+Update your firewall rule as follows:

-1. Review the firewall rule for master access:
+1. Review the firewall rule for access:

 gcloud compute firewall-rules list